Dairy cattle livestock numbers in New Zealand 2011-2024

-The number of dairy cattle on farms in New Zealand has decreased since the beginning of the measured period, 2011, to reach 5.91 million cows in 2023.
+The number of dairy cattle on farms in New Zealand has decreased since the beginning of the measured period, 2011, to reach approximately 5.92 million cows as of June 2024.
 The milk produced from these cows is processed into a large variety of dairy products which are consumed locally and globally.
 Subsequently, the dairy industry makes up a large portion of New Zealand’s export income.

 Dairy farming